nlsandler/c-compiler-implementations/README.md

 * [LesleyLai/mcc](https://github.com/LesleyLai/mcc) - A C23 implementation.
 While loosely following the book, I also consulted other resources, and this implementation has notable deviations, including a handwritten lexer, name resolution within the parser, and a slightly different IR design.

+* [romainducrocq/wheelcc](https://github.com/romainducrocq/wheelcc) - An ISO C17 implementation for Linux and MacOS that depends only on Glibc, POSIX and bash.
+It covers 100% of the book (parts 1-3 + extra-credits, passes all the tests), with additions such as a handwritten lexer, support for includes and comprehensive error messages.
+The design follows the book, but many details have been changed and some compiler stages were combined.
+The project also builds in C++.

 ## C++

 * [Gnomeball/C-Compiler](https://github.com/Gnomeball/C-Compiler) - Implemented on Linux; only notable change from the intended design is the use of a byte code representation instead of an AST while parsing; so far only chapter one is 'complete', though it's extremely rough.

-* [romainducrocq/wheelcc](https://github.com/romainducrocq/wheelcc) - C++17 implementation for Linux and MacOS: has a handwritten lexer with builtin preprocessing, comprehensive error messages with source locations and zero dependencies other than gcc.
-Covers 100% of the book and passes 100% of the test-suite (Parts 1, 2, 3 and extra-credits).
-While the overall design follows the book, many implementation details have been changed in all parts.
-I am currently migrating the project to C.

 * [Sh0g0-1758/scarlet](https://github.com/Sh0g0-1758/scarlet) - C++ (>=20) implementation featuring multiline error recovery and CI-verified builds.
 Completed Part 1 with all extra credits.
 Implementation largely follows the book with deviations in semantic analysis stage.
 Parts 2/3 in active development targeting x86_64 (Linux/macOS).
 Roadmap includes extensive static analysis optimizations and a future machine learning framework.
 Built with CMake and tested across GCC/Clang.